Becoming an Optician in Nebraska

-- Penn Foster Career School offers an Optician Career Diploma Program that can be completed in less than one year.
+- Penn Foster College offers an Optician Exam Prep Career Diploma Program that can be completed in less than one year.
 With three payment options, enrollment will cost between $999 and $1,179.
 This program offers the freedom and flexibility of setting your own schedule and completing courses at your own pace.

 Outlook and Salaries for Opticians in Nebraska

 Data from the Bureau of Labor Statistics (BLS) shows that there were about 830 opticians working in Nebraska in 2018.
 By 2028, employment for opticians is expected to increase by 7 percent in this state alone.
 This is growth to look forward to for aspiring opticians.
 During that same year, the BLS also reported that opticians typically earned an average of $16.21 per hour in this state, which equals $33,720 annually.

 |Ophthalmic Medical Technicians||410||$16.33||$33,960|

 Certified Dispensing Optician Salaries in Nebraska by Region

 |Region||Total Employment||Mean Hourly Wage||Mean Annual Salary||10% Percentile||25% Percentile||Median||75% Percentile||90% Percentile|

 Where you choose to work will determine the amount of money you’ll make as an optician in Nebraska.
 The highest paying cities for opticians in this state include Lincoln, Omaha and Sioux City.